 2 There is a way which seemeth right unto a man, but the end thereof are the ways of death. – Proverbs 14:2

 The unregenerate man will pursue anything in order to justify his existence and the correctness of his being.
-By chance he exists and surrounded by death the natural man will pursue any idea to its most extreme.
-He will make up his own gods.
+By chance he exists, and surrounded by death, the natural man will pursue any idea to its most extreme.
+To solve the problems that confront him, death and decay, we will struggle to survive and develop varies ways to do so.
+In consequence of death he will make up his own gods to answer the central question, “What’s next?”.

 What can he trust in?
 Science?
 If man is a product of chance, then how can his thoughts be anything but a derivative of chance?
 The response would be something like this, “But we can observe, repeat and conclude”.
-The world is flat.
+The world is flat – observed, repeated and thusly concluded.
 Now the world is round.
 “Oh but they were ignorant then.
 They did not have the advantage of modern technology.”

 What is modern today, will be on the trash heap of scientific history tomorrow.